rohanmaniwade/simpleThesis-typst/simple-thesis/04_theoretical_background.typ

 - Input and intent - ERS is used for random long duration vibration.
 SRS is used for short transients and shocks.
 - How the peak is taken - For SRS the largest response may occur during or after the shock.
 Practice is to take the envelope of the primary and residual responses.
 For ERS under random excitation peaks are taken over a defined time window or sample.
 When ERS is derived from a PSD it represents an expected maximum for the specified duration.
 - Required representation - SRS is computed from a time history.
-ERS can be computed from time histories or, under stationarity and Gaussian assumptions, from PSDs.
+ERS can be computed from time histories or, under stationarity and Gaussian assumptions, from PSD.

 In this thesis ERS characterises peak response under random profiles.
 SRS provides the reference envelope for shock severity. @lalanne2010mechanicalvol

 === Test time compression

-Reducing vibration test time is achieved by compressing the lifetime damage occuring in the field into a shorter, more intense laboratory test.
-The time compression formula is grounded in Miner’s rule @miner1945cumulative, where the total accumulated fatigue damage should be equivalent for both the accelerated and real world scenario.
+Reducing vibration test time is achieved by compressing the lifetime damage occurring in the field into a shorter, more intense laboratory test.
+The time compression formula is grounded in _Miner’s rule_ @miner1945cumulative, where the total accumulated fatigue damage should be equivalent for both the accelerated and real world scenario.

 If a component is expected to undergo a random vibration profile for $T_"field"$ hours in the real world, and the damage accumulation formula indicates the total damage incurred at the original severity, we can increase the input vibration's severity (RMS value) so the same damage happens in a shorter time period $T_"test"$.

-To compute the new laboratoxry test time, one uses the following relationship,
+To compute the new laboratory test time, one uses the following relationship,

 $ dot.double(x)_"rms test"= dot.double(x)_"rms field" (T_"field"/T_"test")^(1/b) $ <timereductionacc>